The Greatest Poker TV Shows and How to Watch Online

 Celebrity Poker Showdown

-Celebrity Poker Showdown airs on Bravo and seems to be playing just about every night.
-The show features a handful of invited A and B-list celebrities playing in $250,000 no limit Hold’em events for charity.
+Celebrity Poker Showdown aired on Bravo and, until 2006, aired almost every night.
+The show featured a handful of invited A and B-list celebrities playing in $250,000 no limit Hold’em events for charity.

-The clueless celebrity play is commentated by Dave Foley and Phil Gordon and takes place at the Palms Casino in Las Vegas.
+The clueless and often unpredictable celebrity play is commentated by Dave Foley and Phil Gordon and takes place at the Palms Casino in Las Vegas.
 Each show lasts 2 hours and winners or individual events go on to compete in championships later in the season.

-Poker Royale is the Game Show Network’s (GSN) take on televised poker.
-Instead of filming actual tournaments on the circuit the network hosts these invitational events, which usually includes 6 pros.
+Poker Royale was another fun poker show on the Game Show Network.
+Instead of filming actual tournaments on the circuit the network hosted invitational events, which usually included 6 pros.

-Each tournament has an individual prize pool, or prizes for winners of a series of events.
-Episodes are typically 60 or 120 minutes and air on “Casino Night”, which is on Friday nights.
+Each tournament had an individual prize pool, or prizes for winners of a series of events.
 Of course, the format is No-Limit Holdem.

 You can catch reruns during late-night hours throughout the week.
 Regulars include Phil ‘Unabomber‘ Laak and David Williams.
 Poker Royale is hosted by John Ahlers and poker professional Robert Williamson III does the commentary.

-There are definitely some positives about this show like the fact that they invite some of my favorite pros that you don’t see too often on TV (Phil Laak and Dan Harrington).
+There are definitely some positives about this show like the fact that they invited some of my favorite pros that you don’t see too often on TV.

 I also like the commentary by Robert Williamson, but he can be a bit brutal on the players at times.